Zazou89/BetterBags_DragonflightReputationInsignia/README.md

 # BetterBags - Dragonflight Reputation Insignia

 This addon must be used with [BetterBags](https://www.curseforge.com/wow/addons/better-bags).
-It creates a new category for all Dragonflight Reputation Insignia.
+It creates a new category for all Dragonflight Reputation Insignia, including:

-It lists items from :

 - Dragonscale Expedition
 - Iskaara Tuskarr